rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 **Why this is important?**

+CLT actually is in the heart of modern statistics and you saw it everywhere.

 Have you wonder why normal distribution( The bell shape curve) is so widely seen and important ?